jhpyle/docassemble/_docs/admin.md

 * PyPI Username
 * PyPI Password

+From the Other settings menu, the user can:

+* Change their password
+* Configure [Google Drive synchronization]
+* Configure [OneDrive synchronization]
+* Configure [multi-factor authentication]
+* Configure [GitHub integration]
+* [Manage API keys]
+* Manage their account

+Whether these commands are available depends on the [Configuration].
+The "Manage account" setting allows the user to delete their account.
+To disable this, edit the [`user can delete account`] directive in the [Configuration].

 ## <a name="sign out"></a>Sign Out

 The "Sign Out" menu item logs the user out and expires the user's